YouTube Thumbnail Dimensions

 Contrasting colors, especially when it comes to graphics and text on your images, will immediately draw the eye in.
 When you’re competing in a long line of other search results or suggested videos, this counts for a great deal.

+Notice how the white and bright blue combo in this thumbnail really pull your eyes in?
 In addition to contrasting colors, using bright colors will also help your video get more attention, since they naturally draw our gaze.
 Fortunately, you can use our editing features to brighten any image with just a few clicks.
 You can also increase the color saturation, even just a tad, which can also help grab our attention.
-In the example below, the first image stands out more thanks to the coloring.

 Your image doesn’t have to be so bright or saturated that it looks unnatural or detracts from the quality of the image; instead, just subtle tweaking is enough to help it stand out against your competition.
 And that’s all that you need.